mehtaavi/LLM-Data-Engineering/README.md

 **File Structure**

-assignment.ipynb: Main notebook containing the end-to-end pipeline implementation.
+assignment.py: Main python code containing the end-to-end pipeline implementation.

 database.sqlite: SQLite database used as one of the data sources.